-Prepare for Tactics Meeting Develop draft strategies and tactics for each defined objective. □ Outline work assignments and develop an operations organization chart using the ICS 207 form. □ Identify future tactical plans to optimize the Tactics Meeting. □ Begin to prepare a safety analysis once all hazards have been identified using ICS 215A form.
-Prepare for Planning Meeting □ Gather any additional incident documentation (i.e., maps and status boards).
-Incident Action Plan Preparation and Approval □ Produce a coordinated and sustainable Incident Action Plan using the IAP Checklist (A4), ICS forms 202, 207, 209, 215, 215A, and gather any additional incident □ Define work assignments and break the work into manageable units. □ If necessary, other documents may be included such as a Demobilization plan.
-Step 3 To Time Frames AM / PM The length of this cycle will change throughout the incident.
-You will likely need to meet more frequently approval early on during an incident.
+Prepare for Planning Meeting □ Review and update the ICS 209 form.
+Confirm availability of resources and locations. □ Prepare all information for review at the Planning Meeting. □ Gather any additional incident documentation (i.e., maps and status boards).
+Incident Action Plan Preparation and Approval □ Produce a coordinated and sustainable Incident Action Plan using the IAP Checklist (A4), ICS forms 202, 207, 209, 215, 215A, and gather any additional incident documentation (i.e., maps and status boards). safety analysis using the ICS 215A form. □ Receive final approval from the Incident Commander. □ Incident Commander to give tentative approval of proposed plan and review with key □ Define work assignments and break the work into manageable units. response personnel. □ If necessary, other documents may be included such as a Demobilization plan.
+Step 2 Step 3 Planning Meeting Tactics Meeting Step 4 - Operations Briefing Preparing for Incident Commander conducts the meeting.
+Planning □ Provide personnel with work assignments from the IAP.
+Meeting AM / PM AM / PM Operations Section Chief to brief the organization and provide clarification on all tactical assignments.
+To □ Ensure that all responders know and understand the safety analysis, hazards, and Time Frames AM / PM AM / PM controls.
+The length of this cycle will change throughout the incident.
+You will likely need Incident Action Plan preparation and to meet more frequently Preparing for the Tactics Meeting approval early on during an incident.
+Step 5 - Execute Step 1 Step 5 Step 4 Perform work assignments according to assigned roles.
+Objectives Meeting Operations Briefing Execute □ Document all actions, decisions, and conversations. □ Constantly evaluate how well the plan is designed and being conducted.